 BackUpWordPress

-Key Features:
+Key Features

-• Works on limited hosting
+• Works on limited and shared hosting environments

-• Simple configuration
+• Simple configuration with minimal setup

-• Separate backup schedules
+• Separate backup schedules for database and files

-• Folder exclusion options
+• Folder exclusion to reduce backup size

-• Email backup delivery
+• Email backup delivery to your inbox

 Backup Guard